 European authorities tend to reject visa applications and entry into the territory only if they detect a serious threat to the security of the area and its residents.
 Minor prior convictions in your home country or elsewhere, therefore, are unlikely to jeopardize your chances of being granted an ETIAS or Schengen visa and admitted into Italy.

 Serious crimes like human trafficking and drug offenses as well as convictions that required the felon to spend 3+ years in jail are likely to have a negative impact on your application.
 Of course, visa and entry requests are reviewed on a case-by-case basis and your specific circumstances will be taken into consideration when assessing the application.

 Applying for an ETIAS Visa Waiver with a Criminal Conviction

-If you intend to travel to Italy for short trips starting from 2021 and are from one of the eligible countries, you will need to apply for an ETIAS visa waiver.
+If you intend to travel to Italy for short trips starting from the end of 2022 and are from one of the eligible countries, you will need to apply for an ETIAS visa waiver.
 The application is very straightforward and is designed to only take minutes.
 You can apply online from anywhere in the world as long as you have access to a reliable internet connection.

 The application form will include a series of questions that you’ll need to answer as truthfully and accurately as possible.
 Questions are likely to cover the following topics:

 - Your personal information such as full name and date and place of birth